Sun Ru: Subsequent campaign against Yang Xingmi, defeat, and death

 Meanwhile, as Sun had previously feared, Zhu Quanzhong and Yang Xingmi entered into a pact against him, but by this point, encouraged by his own battlefield successes, he decided to pool his forces together and destroy Yang first before heading back north to face Zhu, so he burned Yang Prefecture, forced the adults to cross the Yangtze River south, and slaughtered the old and the young, while taking all of his troops and again headed toward Xuan Prefecture.
 Yang Xingmi, whose officers Zhang Xun (張訓) and Li Decheng then entered and took Yang Prefecture, tried to intercept him at Guangde (廣德, in modern Xuancheng), but Sun surrounded Yang's camp and put it under siege; only through the efforts of Yang's officer Li Jian (李簡) was Yang able to fight out of the siege.
 Meanwhile, another warlord, Qian Liu, then in control of the Hang Prefecture (杭州, in modern Hangzhou, Zhejiang) region, seized Su Prefecture and sent food aid to Yang.
 Yang, nevertheless, in fear of Sun's much larger army, considered abandoning Xuan in spring 892.
 At Liu Wei's and Li Shenfu's urging that doing so would mean disaster and that he should wear Sun's forces out by defending Xuan, he remained at Xuan and defended it.
 Further, at the suggestion of Dai Yougui (戴友規), Yang sent the refugees from Yang Prefecture back to Yang Prefecture, hoping that if they settled back in, the news would destroy the morale among Sun's soldiers by making them miss Yang Prefecture.

 Sun put Xuan Prefecture under siege, but with all of his forces at Xuan, Yang's officers retook Chang and Run Prefectures.
 Yang then repeatedly defeated Sun in battles, while Zhang Xun cut off Sun's food supply routes.
 Sun was forced to send out some of his forces, under Liu Jianfeng and Ma Yin, to pillage the surrounding areas for food.
-In summer 892, after Sun contracted malaria and Yang received news of this, Yang decided to make one decisive surprise attack against Sun's camp.
+In summer 892, after Sun contracted malaria and Yang received news of this, Yang decided to make one decisive raid against Sun's camp.
 On July 3, with it raining hard at the time and the sky dark, Yang launched his attack, crushing Sun's forces.
 Tian captured Sun, and Yang beheaded Sun and sent his head to the imperial capital Chang'an.
 Liu Jianfeng and Ma, hearing of the defeat, took the remnants and fled south to Hong Prefecture (洪州, in modern Nanchang, Jiangxi), allowing Yang to take control of the entire Huainan region.
 Years later, after Ma eventually took control of the Hunan region, he petitioned the imperial government to posthumously honor Sun and create Sun the Prince of Le'an.
 He also built a temple dedicated to Sun.